-Canapés are small hors d'oeuvres that are often decorative and served on a small piece of bread or pancake.
-They are the ultimate fancy appetizer that is typically served during cocktail hour (my favorite hour in the world)!
+Canapés are the ultimate fancy appetizer that is typically served during cocktail hour (my favorite hour in the world)!
 I especially love how they can be eaten with your fingers in just one bite no utensils necessary!

 If you're looking for easy finger foods, check out this list of 33 Crostini Appetizer Ideas.